CiscoSE/realtime_file_dlp/README.md

 stored in the cloud service, after some time it is scanned by a DLP system and then eventually removed by the DLP system.
 This opens a window of opportunity to download the file by any user who can access it.
 Real-time DLP removes this limitation and reduces the risk of data loss.

-This example checks the MIME type of the files and if it doesn't match a regular expression from **ALLOWED_MIME_TYPES_REGEX** variable, it is rejected.
+This example checks the MIME type of the file and if it doesn't match a regular expression from **ALLOWED_MIME_TYPES_REGEX** variable, it is rejected.
 In the example, only images are approved.
 Other more sophisticated methods including content scanning can be implemented.

 In order to gain access to users' content, the application needs to run with [Compliance](https://developer.webex.com/docs/compliance) Officer's permissions.
 It runs as an [Integration](https://developer.webex.com/docs/integrations) and implements [OAuth Grant Flow](https://developer.webex.com/blog/real-world-walkthrough-of-building-an-oauth-webex-integration) to securely receive OAuth tokens with just a limited scope that is needed for file scanning.